daniadrian/mininet/intra-domain-routing/README.md

 The script generates configuration files for each router using templates.
 These configurations are stored in the specified directory and are used to set up OSPF routing on the routers.

-## Customization

-You can modify the `OSPFLab` class in the script to adjust the network topology, IP addressing, or OSPF areas as needed for your specific requirements.

-## Note

-This lab is designed for educational purposes and may need additional configuration for production use.
-Ensure you have the necessary permissions and understanding of OSPF before deploying in a live environment.

 ## ADDITIONAL CONFIGURATION !
 ```bash